WANGAR1/My-World-Clock/README.md

 3. Helps us convert time from one city to another.
 4. Lets us put chosen cities in a favourite list.

-In order to access the project use the live link "https://wangar1.github.io/My-World-Clock/"
+# In order to access the project,

+You can either use the live link "https://wangar1.github.io/My-World-Clock/",

+Clone this repository.
+Open the Index.html.
+Put in your city of choice.
+Click the button at the end and get your information about the time.

+# LICENSE

+It is licensed by "BSD 2-Clause License"